kyma-project/rafter/cmd/uploader/README.md

 ### Access the service on a cluster

-To run the Asset Upload Service on a cluster, use the command:
+To run the Uploader on a cluster, use the command:

 ```bash
 kubectl port-forward deployment/assetstore-asset-upload-service 3000:3000 -n kyma-system